aljowen/CaesarShift/README.md

 Much of this guide can also be found inside the help section of the program.

 ###General use
 This program uses a menu based system within the console.
 The program will present you with a couple options with numbers to the side of them.
 In order to select an option type the corresponding number and press enter.
+This program also has commands which can be used to do certain functions at any point in the program.

 ###Main Menu Options
 ####Encrypt